Gerald Harris: Post UFC

-Following his release, Harris fought James Head on February 11, 2011 for Oklahoma's Xtreme Fight Night MMA.
+Following his release, Harris fought James Head on February 11, 2011, for Oklahoma's Xtreme Fight Night MMA.
 The fight was back and forth throughout the three rounds.
 Harris lost the fight via decision.

 Harris then fought at Tachi Palace Fights 9 against journeyman Anthony Ruiz.
 He went on to win that fight via unanimous decision, and ended up breaking his hand in the process.

 DREAM/ Legacy FC

 On July 25, 2011, Harris announced on his personal Twitter that he had signed a multi-fight deal with Japanese promotion, DREAM.
 In his debut, Harris faced fellow UFC veteran Kazuhiro Nakamura at Dream 17.
 He won the fight via split decision.

 Harris fought Eric Davila on Feb.
 24, 2012 in the main event of Legacy Fighting Championship 10.
 He won the fight via unanimous decision.

-Harris fought Mike Bronzoulis in his welterweight debut on May 11, 2012 at Legacy Fighting Championship 11.
+Harris fought Mike Bronzoulis in his welterweight debut on May 11, 2012, at Legacy Fighting Championship 11.
 He defeated Bronzoulis by split decision.

 World Series of Fighting

-Harris signed with World Series of Fighting in late 2012 and made his promotional debut at WSOF 1 on November 3, 2012 against Josh Burkman.
+Harris signed with World Series of Fighting in late 2012 and made his promotional debut at WSOF 1 on November 3, 2012, against Josh Burkman.
 Harris lost the fight via unanimous decision.

 In his second fight with the promotion, Harris fought Jorge Santiago at WSOF 4.
 The bout had a confusing first round where Harris slammed Santiago and believed he had tapped.
 However, the referee was stopping the action to deduct a point from Santiago for blatantly grabbing the cage during Harris' slam.
 Despite the confusion, Harris went on to win the fight via unanimous decision.

 Harris announced his retirement from MMA on April 22, 2014.

 MMA return

 After two-and-a-half years away from the sport, Harris returned to active competition in December 2016.
 He faced Aaron Cobb at Legacy Fighting Championship 63 on December 2, 2016.
 What was originally scheduled to be a welterweight bout turned into a heavyweight bout after Cobb missed weight by showing up more than 50 pounds above the welterweight limit.
 Harris won the fight via knockout due to a slam in the first minute of the first round.

-On October 21, 2017, Harris stepped into the cage for his last professional fight against Matt McKeon at Xtreme Fight Night at Tulsa Oklahoma.
+On October 21, 2017, Harris stepped into the cage against Matt McKeon at Xtreme Fight Night at Tulsa Oklahoma.
 He went into retirement with a win via a violent slam.